 “You don’t want a lot of oils or a lot of buildup on the hair,” says Williams.
 “You want to make sure the scalp is clean and clear so that there’s not a lot of smoking once you start the process with a flat iron.”

-Next, Williams applies a water-based rather than serum heat protectant to her client’s hair.
+Next, Williams applies a water-based rather than serum heat protectant to her client’s hair so she can straighten natural hair without damage.

 Image Source: @hermanthaa